"TO BUILD A MODERN MUSEUM AND ALLIED FACILITIES HIGHLIGHTING INDIA’S BIODIVERSITY AND ECOSYSTEMS"

 The Museum and Field Stations Facility has three components, with specific purposes and goals as outlined below.

-NCBS Field Stations: NCBS has field stations strewn across the country in different habitat types, elevations and biogeographic regions.
-Some of the field stations are managed in collaboration with other institutions, some are managed exclusively by NCBS.
-The field stations facilitate our field research and teaching activities.
-They provide state-of-art facilities for field research, including easy access to natural habitats and biodiversity, clean dry places for bench work, equipment and instruments such as microscopes and weighing balances, and comfortable accommodation.
+NCBS Field Stations: The field stations facilitate our field research and teaching activities.
 Each field station provides local logistical support for visiting scientists from NCBS, collaborating partners and other research scientists.
 The field stations work closely with the state forest departments, local Non-Governmental Organizations (NGOs) and other stake-holders.
 Each field station is managed by an NCBS faculty member, who is the contact person responsible for smooth operation.

-NCBS Science Museum: NCBS Science Museum showcases the beauty and complexity of nature, instilling a sense of wonder and awe towards life around us.
-It provides opportunities for students and lay people to interact with scientists and learn about latest discoveries in biological sciences through the means of audio-visual displays of various kinds.
+NCBS Science Museum: NCBS Science Museum showcases the beauty and complexity of nature.
 It provides space for educational activities for larger audiences, especially students of all stages.
-This is a major interface at which NCBS interacts with the larger society that supports our research and gains from our findings.
-The Science Museum offers exhibits and displays that showcase biodiversity of India, from microscopic unicellular organisms to gigantic elephants and whales.
+The Science Museum offers exhibits and displays that showcase science in India.
 It shows how nature works, from cellular process that have important ecological implications, to how organisms interact with the environment and with each other.
-The museum gift shop distributes merchandise and materials related to NCBS, science and public outreach, including gift items, souvenirs, books, and reports.
+It specifically highlights research findings of NCBS labs.